 If you find huge (up to 3/32′′ or 2.5 cm long) black ants chewing wood in your bedroom, you have a carpenter ant infestation.
 Carpenter ants are enormous black ants that eat wood to construct their colonies faster.
 They do not eat wood.
 Carpenter ants chew into the wood when moisture is present, such as under windows, roofs, and floorboards.

 Ants in winter

 Flying ants indicate an ant’s mating season.
 If you notice them in your bedroom during the winter, you most likely have an ant nest elsewhere in the house.
 Look in all the familiar places to see if an ant nest is nearby.

-How to get rid of ants in bedroom.?
+How to get rid of ants in the bedroom?

-When it comes to, how to get rid of ants in a bedroom, the approach is similar to getting rid of ants in other areas of your house.
+When it comes to getting rid of ants in your bedroom, the approach is similar to getting rid of ants in other areas of your house.

 Step 1: Choose a location